A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Toxicology and biochemistry are two closely related fields that study the effects of chemicals on living organisms.
-Toxicology focuses on the harmful effects of chemicals, while biochemistry focuses on the chemical processes that occur in living organisms.
+Toxicology and biochemistry are closely related fields studying the effects of chemicals on living organisms.
+Toxicology focuses on harmful effects, while biochemistry focuses on chemical processes within organisms.

 Basic Concepts

-- Dose-response relationships: The relationship between the dose of a chemical and the response it produces.
+• Dose-response relationships: The relationship between a chemical's dose and its effect.

-- Toxicity: The ability of a chemical to cause harm.
+• Toxicity: A chemical's ability to cause harm.

 Equipment and Techniques